Need help with your essay?

 Call Veritas Prep at +1-310-295-2098 or click to

-Although London Business School’s first four essay topics are relatively unchanged from the prompts on last year’s application, the school has introduced two new potential essay topics for the fifth question.
-The new essay questions continue to indicate the school’s emphasis on international experience, as well as its interest in a candidate’s past and proposed leadership experience.
+Although three of London Business School’s essay topics are unchanged from the prompts on last year’s application, the school has reintroduced two new essay topics regarding an applicant’s career to date and career vision that are variations of the 2009-2010 essay questions.
+These revised career-focused essay questions indicate the school’s emphasis an applicant’s broader long-term vision and the timing of the MBA.
 In addition, more than most programs, LBS asks applicants to share specific details of their future involvement on campus and contribution to the community.
 From this, one can extrapolate and assume that LBS is interested in candidates who’ve spoken to students and learned a good deal about the program to better understand how and where they might fit.

 Question 2 (300 words)